Best Home Care Services

 - Background checks: A credit check and scan of criminal history could provide a sense of security.

-- Reference checks: Reference checks are a quick and easy way to find out whether someone has a history of quality performance, and they are also something that many employers neglect to do.
+- Reference checks: Reference checks are a quick and easy way to find out whether someone has a history of quality performance.
+Ask the agency to provide you with a list of references (or, if you’re hiring someone privately, ask potential caregivers for references).
+Consider actually calling and not just emailing or texting the reference.

-- Caregiver interview: Instead of simply assigning someone to a case, it is important to allow the caregiver, senior and their family to meet in an informal environment.
+- Caregiver interview: Instead of simply assigning someone to a case, the agency should let the caregiver, your loved one and any involved family members meet in an informal environment.
 Compatibility is a foundation for building trust.

 Absentee policies

-Everyone needs a day off occasionally, so what happens when a caregiver calls out?
+Everyone needs a day off occasionally, so what happens when a caregiver calls out sick or requests a personal day off?
+There are a few different standards:

-- Available replacement: If they have a call out, can the agency send out someone else without missing the service window?
+- Available replacement: If they call out, and you agree to work with a new provider, find out whether the agency can send out someone else without missing the service window.

-- Permanent replacement option: While occasional call outs are inevitable, repetitive issues with missed work can be a major issue.
-It is important to know how many you might deal with from a single provider.
+- Permanent replacement option: While occasional call-offs are inevitable, if your care provider misses work shifts regularly, this inconsistency can become a major issue.
+It is important to know how many you might deal with that scenario if it arises.

 Types of home care services